 Recoverit Video Repair is a program created by Wondershare that's built to (as the name implies) recover corrupt data and files.
 Out of the box, it supports popular video formats, which include MOV, MP4, M2TS, MKV, MTS, 3GP, AVI, FLV.

 Recoverit features two repair modes, Quick Repair and Advance Repair.
 The former has basic functionality which fixes general video errors.
 The latter approaches repair from a different angle by analyzing the data and technology behind a working sample video first.
 It then uses its findings to repair your corrupted GoPro videos.

 GoPro videos become corrupt not just while you're shooting but also as a result of file transfers and during the editing process, device crash, improper download or transfer, etc

 Recoverit Video Repair comes to the rescue with the ability to repair multiple video formats simultaneously.
 It gives users a free scan of the corrupt videos and a preview after repair before saving.
-Not only does it support multiple formats but also different devices like camcorders, camera drones, action cameras, memory cards, SD cards, computer hard drives, external hard disk, digital cameras, USB flash drive, etc.
+Not only does it support multiple formats but also repair corrupted videos from camcorders, camera drones, action cameras, memory cards, SD cards, computer hard drives, external hard disk, digital cameras, USB flash drive, etc.

 Here is how to fix your lagging GoPro videos using Recoverit Quick Repair Mode: